How Can I Become a Better Singer? | The Ultimate Guide to Singing

 You can develop your chest voice by starting lightly and on a good speaking note.
 Then, just do your normal vocal warm-up exercises, but stay in your lower range.
 Make sure you are supporting yourself enough with good and proper breathing.

-To develop the head voice, start softly in a higher range but make sure your airflow is consistent.
+To develop the head voice, start softly in a higher range, but make sure your airflow is consistent.
 Even talking in a higher pitch can lead to getting the head voice down.
-It is important to note that your head voice is not the same as falsetto
+It is important to note that your head voice is not the same as falsetto.

 Falsetto is more airy and weak.
 It is a nice stylistic addition to a song, but your head voice requires much more support.

-The goal is to be able to seamless blend between your head voice and chest voice, which is accurately titled your mixed voice.
+The goal is to be able to seamlessly blend between your head voice and chest voice, which is accurately titled your mixed voice.
 Conquering your mixed voice gives you the most range and flexibility as a singer.

 Learn more about your head voice vs. chest voice.